Ñancahuazú Guerrilla: Guevara's capture and execution

-Later that morning on 9 October, Bolivian President René Barrientos ordered that Guevara be killed.
-The order was relayed to Félix Rodríguez, who in turn informed the commander of the Bolivian Army's 8th Division, Colonel Joaquin Zenteno Anaya.
+Later that morning on 9 October, President Barrientos ordered that Guevara be killed.
+The order was relayed to Rodríguez, who in turn informed the commander of the Bolivian Army's 8th Division, Colonel Joaquin Zenteno Anaya.
 The US government wanted Guevara to be taken to Panama for interrogation and the CIA had placed aircraft on standby for such a transfer.
 Rodríguez had been told to keep Guevara alive.
 He asked Anaya to allow Guevara to be taken into CIA custody in Panama, but Anaya insisted that the order to execute him be carried out.
-The executioner was Mario Terán, a sergeant in the Bolivian Army who had requested to shoot Che on the basis of the fact that three of his friends from B Company, all named "Mario", had been killed in an earlier firefight with Guevara's band of guerrillas.
-To make the bullet wounds appear consistent with the story the government planned to release to the public, Félix Rodríguez told Terán not to shoot Guevara in the head, but to aim carefully to make it appear that Guevara had been killed in action during a clash with the Bolivian army.
+The executioner was Mario Terán, a young sergeant in the Bolivian Army who had requested to shoot Che on the basis of the fact that three of his friends from B Company, all named "Mario", had been killed in an earlier firefight with Guevara's band of guerrillas.
+To make the bullet wounds appear consistent with the story the government planned to release to the public, Rodríguez told Terán not to shoot Guevara in the head, but to aim carefully to make it appear that Guevara had been killed in action during a clash with the Bolivian army.
 Captain Prado said that the possible reasons Barrientos ordered the immediate execution of Guevara is so there would be no possibility that Guevara would escape from prison, and also so there would be no drama in regard to a trial.

 Before Guevara was executed he was asked by a Bolivian soldier if he was thinking about his own immortality.
 "No", he replied, "I'm thinking about the immortality of the revolution."
 A few minutes later, Sergeant Terán entered the hut and ordered the other soldiers out.
 Alone with Terán, Che Guevara then stood up and spoke to his executioner: "I know you've come to kill me."
 Terán pointed his M2 carbine at Guevara, but hesitated in which Guevara spat at Terán which were his last words: "Shoot, coward!
 You are only going to kill a man!"
 Terán then opened fire, hitting Guevara in the arms and legs.
 For a few seconds, Guevara writhed on the ground, apparently biting one of his wrists to avoid crying out.
 Terán then fired several times again, wounding him fatally in the chest at 1:10 pm, according to Rodríguez.
 In all, Guevara was shot by Terán nine times.
 This included five times in the legs, once in the right shoulder and arm, once in the chest, and finally in the throat.

 Months earlier, during his last public declaration to the Tricontinental Conference, Guevara wrote his own epitaph, stating "Wherever death may surprise us, let it be welcome, provided that this our battle cry may have reached some receptive ear and another hand may be extended to wield our weapons."